Dani Alves set to be indicted in sexual assault case in Spain

 Alves will be formally indicted after being informed of the judge’s decision in court on Wednesday.
 Prosecutors will then specify the charges, and a trial date will be set for later this year or early in 2024.

 The former Barcelona defender has denied wrongdoing and said that sex with the accuser was consensual.
-His lawyers did not immediately respond a request for comment.
+His lawyers did not immediately respond a request for comment on Monday.

 Alves is expected to remain in jail awaiting the trial.
 His bail requests have been denied because he is considered a flight risk.
 The player had offered to turn in his passports and wear a tracking device.